-Here are some Halloween Activities to try with your Halloween Chatterboxes.
+Here are some Halloween activities to try with your Halloween Chatterboxes.

 - Explore and measure the angles of the chatterbox.

-Cotton Bud Skeletons
+Cotton Bud Skeleton Halloween Craft

 This easy Halloween craft activity requires very little planning and preparation, but creates an impressive piece of Halloween art to take home!
 Whether you choose to create a spider web or a skeleton made of cotton buds, your students are going to be engaged and focused while having Halloween fun!

-Hanging Bat Craft
+Hanging Bat Halloween Craft